If You Don't Know What Drives Your People, You're Managing Blind | Braintrust

 If You Don't Know What Drives Your People, You're Managing Blind

-Most managers can tell you their team’s sales targets.
+Most managers can tell you their team's sales targets.
 They can list KPIs, deliverables, and performance review dates without blinking.
+But ask them what each person on their team cares about most, personally and professionally, and many go quiet.

-Here’s the truth: If you don’t know the personal goals and values of the people you lead, you’re managing with only half the map.
+Here's the truth: if you don't know the personal goals and values of the people you lead, you're managing with only half the map.

-At Braintrust, we believe that the foundation of great coaching isn’t just knowing what your people do, it’s knowing why they do it.
+At Braintrust, we believe that the foundation of great coaching isn't just knowing what your people do.
+It's knowing why they do it.
 And that starts with understanding what matters most to them.

 The Science: People Are Motivated by Meaning

 Behavioral psychology and neuroscience have shown us something powerful: human beings are not primarily driven by external rewards.
+We're driven by internal values and goals, the things that give our work meaning, purpose, and direction.

 When managers tap into those internal drivers, they unlock deeper motivation, trust, and commitment.
 When they ignore them, performance often becomes transactional, and retention suffers.